mariohernandez/mariohernandezio/src/blog/drupal-and-storybook.md

     - card.yml
 ```

+See the content of each of these files in the [attached repository below](#repolink).

 ### Writing React for the Card component

-I have to admit, I don't know react that well and this was somethign that worried me when I decided to use Storybook.
+I have to admit, I don't know react that well and this was a concern for me when we decided to use Storybook.
 In my mind I thought I would have to write a lot of react from scratch but luckily the extensions I outlined above eliminate the need of custom react code, instead I just write a small amount of react that can be reused over and over on each component.
 Lets take a look at the react code needed for the Card.

 Inside `card.stories.jsx`: